 One of Koh Samui’s most iconic landmarks, the Big Buddha Temple (Wat Phra Yai) stands 12 meters tall and offers stunning views of the island.
 Early mornings are the best time to visit, when monks perform daily rituals, and the atmosphere is especially serene.

-Chaweng or Lamai Beach
+Chaweng or Lamai beach

 These two beaches are among Koh Samui’s most famous.
 Chaweng Beach is the island’s liveliest, with a long stretch of white sand, clear waters, and plenty of beachside restaurants and bars.